 On June 17, 2022, the Company entered into two fixed-rate interest rate swap agreements to change the SOFR-based component of the interest rate on a portion of the Company's variable rate debt to a fixed rate (the "Interest Rate Swaps").
 The Interest Rate Swaps have a notional amount of \$300.0 million and a maturity date of June 5, 2027.
 The objective of the Interest Rate Swaps is to eliminate the variability of cash flows in interest payments on the first \$300.0 million of variable rate debt attributable to changes in benchmark one-month SOFR interest rates.
 The hedged risk is the interest rate risk exposure to changes in interest payments, attributable to changes in benchmark SOFR interest rates over the interest rate swap term.
-The changes in cash flows of the interest rate swap are expected to offset changes in cash flows of the variable rate debt.
+The changes in cash flows of the variable rate debt.
 The Interest Rate Swaps are not designated as a cash flow hedge and changes in the fair value of the interest rate swaps are recorded in earnings each period.
-For the three months ended July 31, 2022, the Company recognized a loss of \$15.1 million attributable to the Interest Rate Swaps.
+For the three and nine months ended October 31, 2022, the Company recognized a gain of \$20.3 million and \$5.2 million, respectively, attributable to the Interest Rate Swaps.

-The inputs for determining fair value of the interest rate swaps are classified as Level 2 inputs.
+The inputs for determining fair value of the Interest Rate Swaps are classified as Level 2 inputs.
 Level 2 fair value is based on estimates using standard pricing models.
 These standard pricing models use inputs which are derived from or corroborated by observable market data such as interest rate yield curves, index forward curves, discount curves, and volatility surfaces.
 Counterparty to this derivative contract is a highly rated financial institution which we believe carries only a minimal risk of nonperformance.